Home USDA Reports

 the Agricultural Statistics Board (ASB).
 The ASB uses the survey data and the

-Revision Policy: The May 1 production forecast will not be revised; instead,
+Revision policy: The July 1 production forecast will not be revised; instead,

 a new forecast will be made each month throughout the growing season.